rateelbahathiq/holbertonschool-low_level_programming/hello_world/README.md

 3-name`: Compiles a C file and creates an executable named `cisfun`.
 4-puts.c`: C program that prints a string using the function `puts`.
 5-printf.c`: C program that prints a string using the function `printf`.
+`6-size.c`: C program that prints the sizes of various data types.